Beaten after 7 months, Liverpool stunned by soaring West Ham - WHIZ News

 There was a helping hand from Alisson Becker.

-The Liverpool goalkeeper flapped in the air to allow Aaron Cresswell’s inswinging corner to go through his hands in the fourth minute.
-After Trent Alexander-Arnold equalized at the end of the first half, Jarrod Bowen ran at the Liverpool defense before slipping the ball to Pablo Fornals whose shot was helped into the net by Alisson’s weak touch.
+The Liverpool goalkeeper flapped in the air to allow Pablo Fornals’ inswinging corner to go through his hands in the fourth minute.
+After Trent Alexander-Arnold equalized at the end of the first half, Jarrod Bowen ran at the Liverpool defense before slipping the ball to Fornals whose shot was helped into the net by Alisson’s weak touch.
 Another assist came from Bowen in the 74th when a corner was headed in by Kurt Zouma through Alisson’s raised hands.

 Although Divock Origi pulled one back, scoring on the turn, Liverpool couldn’t find another goal to avoid a first loss in any competition since being knocked out of the Champions League last season by Real Madrid in April.
 It’s even further back — into February — since the 2020 champions lost in the Premier League.

-There’s now only a three-point gap between West Ham and leader Chelsea, while defending champion Manchester City is only ahead in second on goal difference.
+There’s now only a three-point gap between West Ham and leader Chelsea, while defending champion Manchester City is only ahead in second on goal difference heading into the two-week international break.

+Moyes is providing a reminder of the managerial credentials that earned him the job as Alex Ferguson’s successor at Manchester United where he lasted less than a year before being fired in 2014.

+Now West Ham is six points higher than United, which is struggling under Ole Gunnar Solskjaer.

 ARSENAL SOARING